 You excitedly post your product and service listings on Amazon.
 A few hours later, Amazon marked your listings for “Intellectual Property and Trademarks” Violation.
 If this happened or is happening to you, you are a victim of Amazon’s complicated and confusing “Anti-Counterfeiting Policy.”
 We will delve later into the several reasons why this hassle is happening to you, but first, let’s have a read-through of Amazon’s anti-counterfeiting policy.

 The Amazon Anti-Counterfeiting Policy

-Amazon promises to offer an honest and trustworthy service by selling only authentic products on their site.
+Amazon promises to offer an honest and trustworthy service by selling only authentic products on its site.
 So, they are quite strict in filtering products and sellers.
 As a seller, Amazon expects you to abide by the following rules:

 - You should not sell counterfeit products;

 - You are prohibited in selling illegal product replication and reproduction;

 - You are expected to provide documents as proof of product authentication;

 - Comply with all the policies regarding Amazon products, whether federal, state, or local.